ivy-llc/ivy/docs/partial_source/applied_libraries_docker_guide.rst

     (repeat for all repositories)

     **NOTE:** In develop mode, packages are linked to their local directory.
-Therefore, changes or edits are allowed and reflected immediately.
+Therefore, changes or edits are reflected immediately when in use.

 4. To use: